JamesBurnsBacon/solana-developer-bootcamp/project-3-blinks/README.md

 Dialect allows us to test the blink: https://dial.to/?action=solana-action:http://localhost:3000/api/vote In production, you must register solana actions via dialect or others to turn off warnings.

+The local RPC setup provided in the bootcamp example is deprecated.
+Fully testing this code would require a devnet deploy.